WildernessLabs/Documentation/docs/Events/index.md

 ### May 11th - 13th - Teardown, Portland, Oregon.

-Wilderness Labs CEO/Cofounder, Bryan Costanich, will be giving a talk on hacking hardware at Crowd Supply's Teardown conference!
+Wilderness Labs CEO/Cofounder, Bryan Costanich, will be giving a talk on hacking hardware at [Crowd Supply's Teardown Conference](https://www.crowdsupply.com/teardown/portland-2018)!

 Details to come.